 Herbie Hancock also maintains a thriving career outside the performing stage and recording studio.
-In 2009 named by the Los Angeles Philharmonic as Creative Chair for Jazz, he currently also serves as Institute Chairman of the Thelonious Monk Institute of Jazz, the foremost international organization devoted to the development of jazz performance and education worldwide.
-Hancock is also a founder of the International Committee of Artists for Peace.
-In July 2011 he was named a Goodwill Ambassador by UNESCO.
+He serves as Institute Chairman of the Thelonious Monk Institute of Jazz, the foremost international organization devoted to the development of jazz performance and education worldwide.
+He is also a founder of The International Committee of Artists for Peace.
+He succeeds Christian McBride as the Carolyn and Bill Powers Creative Chair for Jazz for the Los Angeles Philharmonic Association.

-Now in the fifth decade of his professional life, Herbie Hancock remains where he has always been: in the forefront of world culture, technology, business and music.
-Though one can't track exactly where he will go next, he is sure to leave his inimitable imprint wherever he lands.
+Now in the fifth decade of his professional life, Herbie Hancock remains where he has always been: in the forefront of world culture, technology, business, and music.
+Though one can't track exactly where Hancock will go next, he is sure to leave his inimitable imprint wherever he lands.